 Whether you are buying new or used, the seller will need to attain a certain price for the car, and it is not unreasonable for this price to include a profit margin.
 Therefore, if you make a silly offer just for the sake of starting the bidding low, it is quite possible the seller won’t take the negotiation process seriously.

-It is also good practice to be able to explain why you are asking that money be knocked off the price.
-Take a good look around the car and note any scratched alloy wheels, damaged paintwork, or scuffed interior trim.
-All of these will cost money to repair and can thus be used as reasons to pay less than the asking price, as can any faults picked up in an independent inspection.
-Similarly, if the car has a short MOT, you are well within your rights to ask for a reduction in price to reflect this, or better still for the seller to put a 12-month MOT on it for you.
+It is also good practice to be able to explain why you are asking for money to be knocked off the price.
+Is it because of market conditions?
+Or the condition of the car?
+For the latter, take a good look around the vehicle and note any dents, scratched alloy wheels, damaged paintwork, or scuffed interior trim.
+Take a test drive and pay attention for issues such as unexpected noises or electrical items that don’t work.
+All of these will cost money to repair and can thus be used as reasons to pay less than the asking price, as can any faults picked up in an independent inspection or if the car doesn't have a full service history.
+Similarly, if the car has a short MOT, you are well within your rights to ask for a reduction in price to reflect this, or better still for the seller to put the car through a fresh MOT to get you a certificate that’s valid for another 12 months.

-When you’re part exchanging a vehicle as part of the buying process, the value offered for your part exchange is just as important as any discount you can negotiate on the price of the new vehicle.
-As such, it’s important to do your research and know how much the part is worth, being realistic about its condition and specification compared with similar models on the market.
+When you’re part exchanging a vehicle as part of the buying process, the trade-in value for your old car is just as important as any discount you can negotiate on the price of the new vehicle.
+As such, it’s important to do your research and know how much the part exhange is worth, being realistic about its condition and specification compared with similar models on the market.

 With all this in mind, the value you need to focus on when part exchanging is what is called the ‘price to change’.
 That is, the difference between your part exchange and the cost of its replacement.
 By setting your budget early in the buying process, you will know for certain if the price to change is one you can afford.